mjc715/CSC220-SystemProgramming/README.md

 LabTask9: Using Makefiles and git and GitHub, see CSC322-GitLab repository
 LabTask10: Uses fork() and exec() to execute a series of commands from a file in the background with the shell
 LabTask12: Given a file as an argument, looks at the file and if it hasn't been modified in a few weeks it removes all write permissions for the file thus archiving it
 TextEditor Project: Uses a set of commands to take input from the keyboard and modify it, then saves it to an output file.
 Specifics are included in file
+Final Project: This program's purpose is to compute Fibonacci numbers using multi threading.
+To do this, the server program forks to create an interface that prompts the user for Fibonacci numbers to calculate and sends it to the server through a named pipe.
+The server then creates a thread for each request, meaning the calculations can be done simultaneously while the interface prompts the user for more input.